 The young people were on their way from South Carolina to Elbert County, Georgia, and had started across Savannah River on the flat.
 The post holding the cable by which the flat was operated gave way and the flat drifted down the river until it struck a rock and capsized.
 Those reported drowned are:

 Albert Sutherland, about 18 years old; Miss Alice Meschine, about 15 years of age, and her brother, Charlie Maschine, about 19 years old.
 Lester Waters and his wife, young couple who had married only six weeks ago; Ineiz Manning, aged 9, and her sister, Miss Annie Manning, 16 years of age and their brother, Robert Manning, age 22; Miss Allie Bradshaw, aged 18, and her sister.
 Miss Lucy Bradshaw, aged' 15.
 The only person in the party who was saved was Thomas Bradshaw, a brother of Misses Allie Bradshaw; and Lucy Bradshaw.

 It is thought that the high waters of the Savannah River and the strong current rushing against the flat loaded with the party and two automobiles in which they were traveling, caused the cable post to give way.
-All of the drowned are from prominent families residing in and around the town of Lowndesville, Abbeville County, and as soon as the matter was reported
+All of the drowned are from prominent families residing in and around the town of Lowndesville, Abbeville County, and as soon as the matter

 The tragedy has caused a gloom over the entire community.